ollo69/ha-smartthinq-sensors/README.md

 [![](https://img.shields.io/badge/MAINTAINER-%40ollo69-red?style=for-the-badge)](https://github.com/ollo69)
 [![](https://img.shields.io/badge/COMMUNITY-FORUM-success?style=for-the-badge)](https://community.home-assistant.io)

-# SmartThinQ LG washer custom component for HomeAssistant
+# SmartThinQ LG Washer integration for HomeAssistant
-A Homeassistant custom component to monitor LG Washer using SmartThinQ API (extension to other device will be managed in future development)<br/>
+A Homeassistant custom component to monitor LG Washer using SmartThinQ API (extension to other device will be managed with future development).<br/>

-**Note1: Currently working with Home Assistant Core and potentially not working with Home Assistant (Hass.io).
-Home Assistant is returning "Invalid SmartThinQ credentials."**<br/>
+**Note1**: Currently working with Home Assistant Core and potentially not working with Home Assistant (Hass.io).
+Home Assistant is returning "Invalid SmartThinQ credentials."<br/>

-**Note2: some device status may not be correctly detected, this depend on Washer model.
+**Note2**: some device status may not be correctly detected, this depend on Washer model.
 I'm working to map all possible status developing the component in a way to allow to configure model option in the simplest possible way and provide update using Pull Requests.
-I will provide a guide on how update this information.**<br/>
+I will provide a guide on how update this information.<br/>

-## Installation & configuration
+## Installation
 You can install this component in two ways: via HACS (as custom repository for the moment) or manually.

 ### Option A: Installing via HACS